ficcdaf/zmk-config/readme.md

 setup that was super easy to start building off of!

 Currently, I only own one ZMK keyboard, a 6 column choc Corne, so that board is what this configuration is optimized for.
+I've made a bunch of changes to the layout itself, including a custom display module for the nice!view.

-I've added a tiny bit of functionality on top of what urob provided: a `just flash <left|right>` command, and an improved `just draw` command that styles the output a little nicer and also immediately converts it to `png` format.
+I've added a tiny bit of functionality to the Justfile as well: a `just flash <left|right|both(default)>` command, and an improved `just draw` command that styles the output a little nicer and also immediately converts it to `png` format.